alexataidedesktop-code/Claude-Agents/README.md

 3. Click **Export JSON** to download a fresh `claude-agents.json`
 4. Commit the new file to this repository

+CI will automatically validate every push (`python loader.py validate`), so a malformed export gets caught before it spreads.

 If you prefer to edit the JSON directly, make sure to preserve the schema above.
 All `systemPrompt` values are multi-line strings — keep newlines escaped (`\n`) or use a JSON editor that handles them cleanly.

 ---